Costs for the digital conversion:

 If you value comprehensive consulting, then an agency is the better choice.
 There, web designers, programmers and online marketers work together on your web project.
 Here, your requirements are precisely recorded, you are shown what is possible and what is necessary, and in the end, the professionals coordinate the individual work steps exactly so that you arrive at a maximally useful result in the most efficient way.

 And how much does a professional homepage cost when commissioned from an agency?
-The investment can certainly run into five figures, and in the case of a web app, it can even reach six figures.
+The investment can certainly go into the five-figure range, and in the case of a web app, it can even go into the six-figure range.
 Read on to find out what the cost is in detail.
 But first, a few words on how to choose the right provider.

 Factors affecting the costs